 Donate to fund our work and pass on the legacy

-This project is proudly supported by Discover Your Northwest, a non-profit for the Ochoco, Deschutes, and Crooked River National Forests dedicated to promoting the discovery of the Deschutes and Ochoco National Forests and Crooked River National Grassland by enriching the experience of visitors, building community support and creating the next generation of environmental stewards.
+The Heritage Apple Corps is a fiscally sponsored project of Discover Your Northwest, a 501(c)(3) nonprofit for the Ochoco, Deschutes, and Crooked River National Forests dedicated to promoting the discovery of these public lands by enriching the experience of visitors, building community support, and creating the next generation of environmental stewards.
+EIN: 91-0921955